mahmoud/clastic/docs/tutorial.rst

   It gets called when the button is clicked.

 - The button element is moved out of the form element.
+  Also, the form action now points to the current URL.

 One last thing to do is to hide the result markup when the page is first loaded.